-OR JBR Walk
+Stop 2: JBR Walk

 If you prefer some beach time rather than strolling in Marina, I suggest you visiting JBR-The Walk.
 It is the perfect place if you like to swim, watch people or if you are with children (there are many activities besides swimming).
 You can find some street art, many luxury hotels and more things to do.

 Also, there are many restaurants and shops – so a fun place for people of all ages.
 Since it is in walking distance you could also combine it with a trip to Dubai Marina and then skip the next suggestion instead – Madinat Jumeirah.